-Cash back should not be an incentive to spend too much.
-Instead, you should look at cash back as a bonus for the money you would spend anyway.
-The last thing you should do is charge more than you can afford just to get more cash back.
+Cash back shouldn’t be an incentive to spend too much.
+Instead, it would be best if you looked at cash back as a bonus reward or bonus cash for the money you’d spend anyway.
+The last thing you should do is charge more than you can afford to get more cash back.
 If you overspend and fall into debt, you risk running up interest charges that could cancel out the value of your cash back and negatively impact your credit score.
 You may also want to double-check the policy on your cash back cards to see if you still earn rewards if you request a balance transfer.

 - Choose cash back categories that match your spending.
-Check whether the cash back applies to all purchases, select categories or a combination of both?
-For example, some cards may return a higher percentage back for groceries than they do for gas.
-Also, be sure you understand the maximum amounts of cash back you can earn and when and where you can redeem your bonuses, and if your cash back card rewards expire.
+Check whether the cash back applies to all purchases, select categories, or a combination.
+For example, some cards may return a higher percentage for groceries than gas.
+Also, be sure you understand the maximum amounts of cash back you can earn, when and where you can redeem your bonuses, and if your cash back card rewards expire.

 - Look beyond the cash back.
-While the cash back perks are enticing, don’t forget to compare the non-cash back features of the card.
-If you want to get the maximum benefit from a cash back rewards card, it can be a good idea to pay off your balance each month to avoid paying interest.
-If you expect to carry a balance, compare the APR’s of the cards you’re considering to see if interest costs will be higher than the cash back you can expect to earn.
+While the cash back perks are enticing, don’t forget to compare the non-cash-back features of the card.
+If you want the maximum benefit from a cash back rewards card, it can be a good idea to pay off your monthly balance to avoid paying interest.
+If you expect to carry a balance, compare the APRs, or Annual Percentage Rates, of the cards you’re considering to see if interest costs will be higher than the cash back you can expect to earn.
 You should also check the annual fee for the credit card.
 If the annual fee is higher than the cash reward you expect to earn, you may want to opt for a different cash back credit card.